remarkjs/remark-lint/packages/remark-lint-mdx-jsx-shorthand-attribute/readme.md

 ## What is this?

-This package checks that MDX JSX attribute names are unique.
+This package checks that shorthand attributes are used when possible in MDX JSX.

 ## When should I use this?

-You can use this package to check that MDX JSX attribute names are unique.
+You can use this package to check that shorthand attributes are used when possible in MDX JSX.

+This package does assume JavaScript: that `planet` and `planet={true}` are equal.
+JavaScript is almost always what is used with MDX.
+But if you use other programming languages embedded in MDX this package should not be used.

 ## Presets